Lenovo Intelligent Computing Orchestration (LiCO)Product Guide

-LiCO is enabled through a per-CPU and per-GPU subscription and support model, which once entitled for the all the processors contained within the cluster, gives the customer access to LiCO package updates and Lenovo support for the length of the acquired term.
+LiCO HPC/AI is enabled through a per-CPU and per-GPU subscription and support entitlement model, which once entitled for the all the processors contained within the cluster, gives the customer access to LiCO package updates and Lenovo support for the length of the acquired term.

 Lenovo will provide interoperability support for all software tools defined as validated with LiCO, and development support (Level 3) for specific Lenovo-supported tools only.
 Open source and supported-vendor bugs/issues will be logged and tracked with their respective communities or companies if desired, with no guarantee from Lenovo for bug fixes.
 Full support details are provided at the support links below for each respective version of LiCO.
 Additional support options may be available; please contact your Lenovo sales representative for more information.

-Entitlements for Support are obtained as part of a Lenovo Scalable Infrastructure solution or for “roll your own” (RYO) solutions outside of the LeSI framework, and LiCO software package updates will be provided directly through the Lenovo Electronic Delivery system.
+LiCO can be acquired as part of a Lenovo Scalable Infrastructure (LeSI) solution or for “roll your own” (RYO) solutions outside of the LeSI framework, and LiCO software package updates are provided directly through the Lenovo Electronic Delivery system.
 More information on LeSI is available in the LeSI product guide, available from https://lenovopress.com/lp0900.

 LiCO’s software packages are dependent on a number of software components that need to be installed prior to LiCO in order to function properly.
 Each LiCO software release is validated against a defined configuration of software tools and Lenovo systems, to make deployment more straightforward and enable support.
 Other management tools, hardware systems and configurations outside the defined stack may be compatible with LiCO, though not formally supported; to determine compatibility with other solutions, please check with your Lenovo sales representative.